 Snack box: new moms need a lot of snacks.
 Taking care of a new baby, recovering from childbirth and/or nursing all demand a lot of fuel.
 Provide a new mom with healthy snacks (especially ones that can be eaten one-handed while feeding the baby) and she will never forget your kindness.

 The Intentional Stay-at-Home Mom Course: New moms take a variety of paths when it comes to balancing work and family.
-For those moms that decide to stay at home with their kids (part or full-time), this course can be the first step on that path.
+For those moms who decide to stay at home with their kids (part or full-time), this course can be the first step on that path.
 Making the change from working outside the home to staying home with kids can be quite a transition and this course is designed to help moms every step of the way.

 Cleaning service: I know you may think giving a mom a cleaning service for Mother’s Day might seem like a backhanded comment on her cleaning habits, but most moms I know would jump at the chance to mark cleaning off the family checklist (because hopefully, moms aren’t the only ones cleaning the house anyway).
-The point is this: houses need cleaning and no one in the family really wants to do it so why not make it a non-issue by hiring a cleaning service.
+The point is this: houses need cleaning and no one in the family really wants to do it so why not make it a non-issue by hiring a cleaning service?
 Popular services like Tidy or MaidPro can take over this task and give the family back some time.

 Homemade gift ideas: Not all great gifts have to come from a store, of course.
 Handmade gifts are often the best and in the case of new moms, perhaps the most appreciated.
 Here are a few ideas that will make a new mom’s first Mother’s Day super special: